 Modal Auxiliary Words are can, may, shall, will, must, ought to, used to, need, and dare.
 They do not have’ forms or -ed participles.

-Can, may, shall, will, have special past forms (could, might, should, would), but the remainder (such as must) do not.
+Can, may, shall, will, have special past forms could, might, should, and would respectively, but must do not have any past form.

 Modal Auxiliary Words | can, could, shall, should, will, would, may, might, must, dare, need, used to, ought to |